Accounting1

 On the other hand, clients that work on construction cases with independent contractors must balance budgets to ensure fair pay.
 And, again, what could be better than market research?

-For instance, according to The Construction Labor Market Analyzer, your construction labor cost percentage should be anywhere from 20% to 40% of total costs.
+For instance, according to some experts your construction labor cost percentage should be anywhere from 20% to 40% of total costs.
 This knowledge enables customers to design pay packages consistent with industry standards, promoting cooperation between parties.

 Striking a balance